 The Wacaco Nanopresso is the best of them (check out our full roundup here).
 It can brew espresso with either ground coffee or, even more conveniently, Nespresso pods.
 You pour hot water into the top chamber and then, with a good bit of pumping, force it through the coffee to brew something approximating an espresso.
 Everything’s self-contained, so cleanup is a cinch, too.

-Wacaco Minipresso NS, Portable Espresso Machine, Compatible Nespresso Original Capsules and Compatibles, Travel Coffee Maker, Manually Operated from Piston Action
+Wacaco Minipresso NS, Portable Espresso Machine, Compatible Nespresso Original Capsules and Compatibles, Hand Coffee Maker, Travel Gadgets, Manually Operated, Perfect for Camping

 Is a pod really espresso?
 No. But is it close enough to drink?
 Absolutely.